-“True, but I would be a horrible friend if I don’t keep him from doing something embarrassing again.”
+“True, but I would be a horrible friend if I didn’t keep him from doing something embarrassing again.”

-The music went on refrain so Mien regarded Soletus with an arched brow.
-He had no idea what he was referring.
+The music went on refrain, so Mien regarded Soletus with an arched brow.
+He had no idea what he was referring to.

 “Remember at that one festival, you started singing the second part of that duet that could be sung with one singer?”